veyon/docs/admin/troubleshooting.rst

     telnet localhost 11100

 Besides general program output the character string ``RFB 003.008`` must be displayed.
-If the output does not contain these characters you should check the :ref:`network settings <RefNetwork>`, especially the primary service port.
+If the output does not contain these characters you should check the :ref:`network port number settings <RefNetworkPortNumbers>` and :ref:`Miscellaneous network settings <RefNetworkMisc>`, especially the Veyon server port number.
 You should try to reset them to their default values.

 Next the same access has to be possible from a different computer in the network.
 The utility ``telnet`` can be used again for the diagnosis.
 The program argument ``localhost`` has to be replaced with the name or IP address of the corresponding computer.
-If the access fails please ensure that the option :guilabel:`Allow connections from localhost only` in the :ref:`network settings <RefNetwork>` is disabled.
+If the access fails please ensure that the option :guilabel:`Allow connections from localhost only` in the :ref:`Miscellaneous network settings <RefNetworkMisc>` is disabled.
 Additionally :ref:`computer access control <ComputerAccessControl>` should be disabled initially as the service otherwise might listen on ``localhost`` only.
 This can happen if the external access would be denied because of currently matching rules.
 If both settings are correct the output of

 .. code-block:: none